Alfresco/docs-alfresco/content-services/6.0/admin/import-transfer.md

 ![bulk-upload-in-place]({% link content-services/images/bulk-upload-in-place.png %})

 * The **Store-relative import directory path** field is required and indicates the file system path for loading content and spaces, relative to the content store, in an OS-specific format.
-Note that this directory must be locally accessible to the server the Content Services instance is running on - it must either be a local file system or a locally mounted remote file system (mounted using GFS, or similar).
+Note that this directory must be locally accessible to the server the Content Services instance is running on - it must either be a local file system or a locally mounted remote file system (mounted using GFS, CIFS or similar).
 This directory must already be inside an existing content store.
 * The **Content Store** field is the name of the store that holds the content, as defined within the storage configuration (content store selector or direct `fileContentStore`).
 The default store is by default named `default`.
 An autocomplete menu will assist in selecting the name as the first characters are entered.
 The **Up** and **Down** keyboards keys can be used to navigate the list, in addition to the mouse.
 * The **Target repository path** field is also required and indicates the target space to load the content into, as a path starting with `/Company Home`.
 The separator character is Unix-style `/`, regardless of the platform Content Services is running on.
 This field includes an AJAX auto-suggest feature, so you can type any part of the target space name, and an AJAX search is performed to find and display matching items.
 * The **Disable rules** option allows you to turn off rule processing during the bulk import.